WS-JSNA/ws-jsna-netlify/_reports/ssna-tcna.md

 The infographic summary below showcases the main facts and key actions identified in the Needs Assessment.

-{% include embedpdf file_path="/assets/core/TCNA-Briefing-Infographic-WSx-final.pdf" width="650" height="525" %}
+{% include embedpdf file_path="/assets/core/TCNA-Briefing-Infographic-WSx-final.pdf" width="650" height="525" alt="An infographic summary of the main facts and key actions identified in the needs assessment." %}

 ### Downloads